CSS Masonry (alt proposal)

 An auto-fill repeat represents repeating the second argument the largest whole number of times that wouldn’t cause the masonry grid (including tracks not in the repeat(), gaps, etc) to overflow the content box of the masonry container (minimum of one repetition).

-For example, given masonry-template-areas: "a a a b b";, a repeat(auto, 100px 20px) is equivalent to specifying 100px 20px 100px 20px 100px: two whole repeats and one partial repeat, to match up with the five tracks specified by the areas.
+For example, given masonry-template-areas: "a a a b b";, a repeat(auto-areas, 100px 20px) is equivalent to specifying 100px 20px 100px 20px 100px: two whole repeats and one partial repeat, to match up with the five tracks specified by the areas.

 3.2.
 Named Areas: the masonry-template-areas property